Repayment Arrangement (was DIY Debt Plan)

 – Make more of your money

 Can you increase your income or reduce your monthly bills?
-Our DIY Debt Plan guide includes lots of handy hints to help you make the most of your money.
+Our Repayment Arrangement guide includes lots of handy hints to help you make the most of your money.

 – Protect your bank account

 If you have a credit card, overdraft or loan with the same bank or building society as your current or savings account, they can take funds out of your account to pay towards your debt, without your consent.
 Find out more.

 – Work out your monthly income and expenditure

 Our Repayment Arrangement guide includes handy tables to help you list all your income and expenditure, so you can fully assess your financial situation and work out how much money you have available each month to repay your unsecured creditors.

 Use our Repayment Arrangement guide to learn the difference between priority and non-priority debts, and make a list of all your outstanding debts.
 Don’t worry if you’re not sure how much you owe – simply call your creditors to ask them, or write to them using this letter (opens as a Word document)

 You’ll need to put together a financial summary to demonstrate your financial situation to your creditors when you contact them with an offer of repayment – our Repayment Arrangement guide helps you prepare this.

 – Contact your creditors

 Check out our Repayment Arrangement guide for detailed guidance on how to work out how much to offer each creditor, and what evidence you need to send them.
 We’ve also prepared some suggested letter templates you could use to contact your creditors – click on the links below to download them (in Word format):